 Assignments must be completed to an adequate standard to obtain a passing grade.
-Requirements for each assignment are detailed in this syllabus.

 At midterm and at the end of the course, you will be invited to participate in a University evaluation of this course.
 Your feedback is important to the University, to LTU Online, and to me as an instructor, and I encourage you to participate in the evaluation process.